 A project this large would require work from many different types of companies, including those that build tracks, bridges, roads and parking lots and others that do grading and install drainage systems.
 Projects like this commonly attract interest from national and international construction companies and provide opportunities for local firms and disadvantaged business enterprises to participate.

-Earlier studies have estimated that commuter rail would carry 7,500 to 10,000 passengers a day by 2030, and the current study will continue to refine this estimate.
+Earlier studies have estimated that commuter rail would provide 7,500 to 10,000 trips a day by 2040.
+The latest phase of study estimated that commuter rail would provide around 12,000 trips a day by 2040.
 The commuter rail would carry employees, students, residents and visitors to major regional destinations in the Triangle.
 The service as proposed would require building new stations among stations that already exist in the Raleigh, Durham and Cary downtown areas.
 Exact station locations have not been chosen, but the preliminary studies have led to additional station candidate zones in West Durham, downtown Durham, East Durham, Ellis Road, Research Triangle Park, Morrisville, West Raleigh/Corporate Center Drive, Blue Ridge Road, NC State University, Hammond Road, Garner, the Auburn area and Clayton at N.C.
 42.

 Station sites will be finalized based on public input, land availability, site access and connections to bike and pedestrian networks in addition to local land-use regulations and rail-line engineering considerations.
 The North Carolina Railroad Company, the railroads that operate within the corridor, funding partners and local governments will have to approve the final selections, which also must meet federal environmental guidelines.